Join the HJF Team!

 Minimum Experience: A minimum of 2 years of treatment of HIV positive adult patients; 2 years clinical research experience; experience in resource constrained setting is preferred; PEPFAR-related experience would be advantageous.

 Physical Capabilities: Incumbent will be based in Bethesda, MD and travel to research/field as required (approximately 30% of time on travel), sponsored by the MHRP to assist program personnel and liaise with on the ground DoD leadership.

-Required Licenses, Certification or Registration: Board Certified ID physician and must maintain board certification and medical license for this position.
+Required Licenses, Certification or Registration: Board Certified physician in Internal Medicine, Public Health Medicine, or Infectious Diseases and must maintain board certification and medical license for this position.
 Other specialties with appropriate HIV care and treatment experience may be considered.

 Supervisory Responsibilities/Controls: Incumbent will work under the supervision of the Associate Director for Medical Affairs, and MHRP Director of Global Health Programs, Dr. Tiffany Hamm.

 Work Environment: Office/field environment; may require working evenings and weekends; may involve working with biohazardous materials.
 Incumbent will be required to travel to field site locations in Africa on a regular basis.

 HJF is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or protected veteran status.

 Any qualifications to be considered as equivalents, in lieu of stated minimums, require the prior approval of the Chief Human Resources Officer.